7.3.3. WAR deployment to WildFly

 Open build.gradle in IDE and add the

-property to the buildWar task.
-This property will copy the WildFly deployment descriptor:task buildWar(type: CubaWarBuilding) { includeJdbcDriver = true appProperties = ['cuba.automaticDatabaseUpdate' : true] singleWar = false appHome = '${app.home}' doAfter = { copy { from 'jboss-deployment-structure.xml' into "${project.buildDir}/tmp/core/war/META-INF/" } copy { from 'jboss-deployment-structure.xml' into "${project.buildDir}/tmp/web/war/META-INF/" } } }
+doAfterproperty to the buildWar task.
+This property will copy the WildFly deployment descriptor:task buildWar(type: CubaWarBuilding) { includeJdbcDriver = true appProperties = ['cuba.automaticDatabaseUpdate' : true] singleWar = false appHome = '${app.home}' doAfter = { copy { from 'jboss-deployment-structure.xml' into "${project.buildDir}/tmp/core/war/META-INF/" } copy { from 'jboss-deployment-structure.xml' into "${project.buildDir}/tmp/web/war/META-INF/" } } }TipFor a singleWAR configuration the task will be different:

-task buildWar(type: CubaWarBuilding) { webXmlPath = 'modules/web/web/WEB-INF/single-war-web.xml' appProperties = ['cuba.automaticDatabaseUpdate' : true] includeJdbcDriver = true appHome = '${app.home}' doAfter = { copy { from 'jboss-deployment-structure.xml' into "${project.buildDir}/tmp/war/META-INF/" } } }
+task buildWar(type: CubaWarBuilding) { webXmlPath = 'modules/web/web/WEB-INF/single-war-web.xml' appProperties = ['cuba.automaticDatabaseUpdate' : true] includeJdbcDriver = true appHome = '${app.home}' doAfter = { copy { from 'jboss-deployment-structure.xml' into "${project.buildDir}/tmp/war/META-INF/" } } }If your project also contains a Polymer module, add the following configuration to your

-file:<servlet> <servlet-name>default</servlet-name> <init-param> <param-name>resolve-against-context-root</param-name> <param-value>true</param-value> </init-param> </servlet>
+single-war-web.xmlfile:<servlet> <servlet-name>default</servlet-name> <init-param> <param-name>resolve-against-context-root</param-name> <param-value>true</param-value> </init-param> </servlet> -

 In the project root folder, create the

-file and add the WildFly deployment descriptor to it:
+jboss-deployment-structure.xmlfile and add the WildFly deployment descriptor to it:

-<?xml version="1.0" encoding="UTF-8"?> <jboss-deployment-structure xmlns="urn:jboss:deployment-structure:1.0"> <deployment> <exclusions> <module name="org.apache.commons.logging" /> <module name="org.apache.log4j" /> <module name="org.jboss.logging" /> <module name="org.jboss.logging.jul-to-slf4j-stub" /> <module name="org.jboss.logmanager" /> <module name="org.jboss.logmanager.log4j" /> <module name="org.slf4j" /> <module name="org.slf4j.impl" /> <module name="org.slf4j.jcl-over-slf4j" /> </exclusions> </deployment> </jboss-deployment-structure>
+<?xml version="1.0" encoding="UTF-8"?> <jboss-deployment-structure xmlns="urn:jboss:deployment-structure:1.0"> <deployment> <exclusions> <module name="org.apache.commons.logging" /> <module name="org.apache.log4j" /> <module name="org.jboss.logging" /> <module name="org.jboss.logging.jul-to-slf4j-stub" /> <module name="org.jboss.logmanager" /> <module name="org.jboss.logmanager.log4j" /> <module name="org.slf4j" /> <module name="org.slf4j.impl" /> <module name="org.slf4j.jcl-over-slf4j" /> </exclusions> </deployment> </jboss-deployment-structure>-

 Run the

-task to create WAR files.
+buildWartask to create WAR files.

 -